County of Edessa: Conflicts with Muslim neighbours

 Baldwin II quickly became involved in the affairs of northern Assyria and Asia Minor.
 He helped secure the ransom of Bohemond I of Antioch from the Danishmends in 1103, and, with Antioch, attacked the Byzantine Empire in Cilicia in 1104.

 Later in 1104, Edessa was attacked by Mosul, and both Baldwin and Joscelin were taken prisoner after their defeat at the Battle of Harran.
 Bohemond's cousin Tancred became regent in Edessa (although Richard of Salerno actually governed the territory), until Baldwin and Joscelin were ransomed in 1108.
 Baldwin had to fight to regain control of the city; Tancred was eventually defeated, though Baldwin had to ally with some of the local Muslim rulers.

-In 1110, all lands east of the Euphrates were lost to Mawdud of Mosul.
-This was not followed by an assault on Edessa itself as the Muslim rulers were more concerned with consolidating their own power.

 Baldwin II became King of Jerusalem (also as Baldwin II) when Baldwin I died in 1118.
 Although Eustace of Boulogne had a better claim as the late Baldwin's brother, he was in France and did not want the title.
 Edessa was given to Joscelin in 1119.
 Joscelin was taken prisoner once again in 1122; when Baldwin came to rescue him, he too was captured, and Jerusalem was left without its king.
 Joscelin escaped in 1123, and obtained Baldwin's release the next year.